 If you want your business to grow as a result of your pay-per-click ads (after all, that’s typically the goal!), these four critical steps are a must:

 Every successful PPC campaign has a well-thought-out detailed strategy behind it.
 And to create a strategy, you first need to get really specific about the goals of your campaign.

 - Do I want increased brand awareness?

 - Do you want to generate more leads?

 - Is the goal a higher conversion rate?

-- Do I want boosted engagement?
+- Do I want to boost engagement?

 For some people, their goal is a combination of all of these and more.
 But once you know exactly what you’re after, you can strategize effectively

 (Make sure you don’t miss this post where we discuss our cross-platform lead-gen strategy that lowers CPL)

 Now, depending on your strategy, you’ll tailor your keyword research according to your goals.
 This is where using keyword intent in a PPC marketing strategy comes in.